-In July 2017, the Association entered into a financing agreement with IO for the construction of the VMC YMCA.
-Interest is paid monthly based on the Infrastructure Ontario floating lending rate.
+In July 2017, the Association entered into a financing agreement with Infrastructure Ontario for the construction of the VMC YMCA.
+Interest is paid monthly based on the Infrastructure Ontario floating lending rate, which was 0.60% at March 31, 2021 (2020 - 1.89%).
 The construction loan agreement provides for conversion into a term loan with a maximum term of 20 years at the completion of construction.
+The construction loan outstanding as at year-end is \$65,823.
+The City of Vaughan has committed to pay \$47,339 of the loan on a monthly basis after the construction loan is converted to a term loan, which is reflected as long-term accounts receivable (note 5).
+The construction loan will be converted to a term loan in approximately November 2021.
+The amount borrowed in excess of the term loan, which is \$8,845, will be repaid to Infrastructure Ontario prior to conversion.
+The current portion of the loan and scheduled principal repayments on the long-term debt below include estimates of timing of payments based on completion of the project.

-The construction loan outstanding as at year-end is \$54,623.
-The City of Vaughan has committed to pay \$45,311 of the loan on completion of the project, which is reflected as long-term accounts receivable (note 4).
-The loan is collateralized by a first charge on the property, a first ranking general security agreement on the property, a general security agreement over all of the borrower's assets, ranking pari passu with TD Canada Trust, and a corporate guarantee by the City of Vaughan.
-The net book value of the collateralized asset is \$72,165 (2019 - \$54,307).
+The loan is collateralized by a first charge on the property, a first ranking general security agreement on the property, a general security agreement over all of the borrower's assets, ranking pari passu with TD Canada Trust and a corporate guarantee by the City of Vaughan.
+The net book value of the collateralized asset is \$85,086 (2020 -\$72,165).